New York Office:

 Considering Adoption...

 Who will choose a family for my baby?
 You will.
-Children at Heart will ask you what preferences you have for an adoptive family, and then you will choose a family who meets your preferences from our data base of approved adoptive families.
+Children at Heart will ask you what preferences you have for an adoptive family, and then you will choose a family who meets your preferences from our list of approved adoptive families.
 If you are seeking a closed adoption, and wish to have Children at Heart choose a family for you, we can certainly do that.

 What if I have given birth to my baby already - can I still choose adoption?
 Yes, please contact Children at Heart right away to discuss your options.